Table of Contents

 Ray Kappe: I came back to Los Angeles to practice after graduating from Berkeley because I felt that there was so much opportunity to work on urban design and planning projects.
 During the 60s, I was involved with the Goals Council for the City of Los Angeles.
 I chaired the Housing Committee and wrote a paper on communication and transportation for the Planning Department.

 The greatest challenge for Los Angeles today is transportation.
 The city is in total gridlock except for a few hours of the day.
 The Metro system has a long way to go and will probably never solve the problem since Los Angeles covers a vast area.
-The Goals Council in the 60s arrived at a centers concept connected by a transit system [linking] all of the centers.
+The Goals Council in the 60s arrived at a center concept connected by a transit system linking all of the centers.

 We have not come close to accomplishing this goal.
 In an earlier transit study, I proposed an individual transit system using small, electric computer-controlled vehicles on the then-planned freeway system.
 I still predict that someday we will have to incorporate such a plan to increase the freeway system by possibly ten-fold.
-Driverless electric cars with radar capabilities already exist, and if we could get everyone into smaller vehicles—since cars usually are occupied by one person—the freeways in their present state would provide much-needed relief [from gridlock] in this city.
+Driverless electric cars with radar capabilities already exist, and if we could get everyone into smaller vehicles—since cars usually are occupied by one person—the freeways in their present state would provide a much-needed relief from gridlock in this city.